kellewic/compass/README.md

 * https://www.splunk.com/en_us/data-insider.html
 * https://www.splunk.com/en_us/blog

 ### Functionality

 This app runs no searches and only links content from [Splunk's website](https://splunk.com).

-Splunk version 8.x is supported.
+Splunk version 8.x is supported for the entire application.

+Splunk version 7.x is supported for "Discover" and "Learn More" dashboards.

 ### Support